tomjoht/tomjoht.github.io/_posts/2015/2015-11-17-upcoming-write-the-docs-meeting.md

 categories:
 - general
 keywords:
 summary: "Write the Docs has a meetup in downtown San Francisco on Dec.
-17 with the topic of creating documentation for startups.
-The meetup is a panel discussion with four panelists with a lot of experience creating documentation at startup companies.
+17. The topic is on creating documentation for startups, and will feature a panel discussion.
 You can ask questions ahead of time, or come prepared to ask them at the meeting."
 published: true
 thumb: wtdpaneliststhumb.png
 ---

-Write the Docs is having a meetup on December 17, 2016, in downtown San Francisco at Atlassian.
-The topic will be a panel discussion about strategies for startup documentation.
-Here are the four panelists:
+Here are the four panelists scheduled for the meetup:

 <a href="http://www.meetup.com/Write-the-Docs/events/226495517/"><img src="{{ "/images/wtd_panelists.jpeg" | prepend: site.baseurl }}" alt="Write the Docs panelists" /></a>